DataDog/integrations-extras/convox/README.md

 ## Data Collected
 ### Metrics
-The Convox check does not include any metrics at this time.
+The Convox check does not include any metrics.

 ### Events
-The Convox check does not include any events at this time.
+The Convox check does not include any events.

 ### Service Checks
-The Convox check does not include any service checks at this time.
+The Convox check does not include any service checks.

 ## Troubleshooting
 Need help?
 Contact [Datadog support][4].